 What happens to your music, documents, pictures, or SQL server if the internet is down?
 Or there is an outage because not only did a fiber line get cut, but the electrical grid had a massive failure?
 How resilient is the cloud then?
 What’s the cost associated with that outage and is it worth it?

-Obviously the cloud is here to stay….but jumping all in may not be the best practice either.
-As a DBA, I’m always working on leaving myself outs if code goes bad, a server crashes, or some other unplanned nuisance rears it’s ugly head.
+Obviously, the cloud is here to stay….but jumping all in may not be the best practice either.
+As a DBA, I always work at leaving myself an out.
+If code goes bad, a server crashes or some other unplanned nuisance rears its ugly head, I generally have an alternative in mind.
 We should be adopting that same strategy with the cloud as well.
-If Amazon, Azure, or someone else goes down for an extended time…..what’s the fall back plan other than just being down?
-In other words, do you have a chute and is it working?
+If Amazon, Azure, or someone else goes down for an extended time…..what’s the fallback plan other than just being down?
+In other words, do you have a parachute, and is it working?